Real-Life Lessons on The F-word

 And that's okay.

 What's important in this lifetime is that I maintain my faith and continue striving because the point is not to push faith on anyone.
-The important thing is to have my actions and life be a reflection of what faith in God really looks like.
+The important thing is to have my actions and life be a reflection of what faith in God really looks like; working in my strengths and doing all I can.
 And if anyone ever asked how I got where I was going, I'd drop the F-bomb on 'em.

 Faith.
 I got here by faith.